robcarver17/skipperman/docs/patrol_boats_rota_report_help.md

 For the normal report:

-- output to pdf
+- output to csv
 - output to public
-- A3 landscape (since the report will probably be printed in A3, but landscape is better for busy reports)
-- highlight first name in group - yes (this is the team leader)
+- highlight first name in group - no
-- put group name in header - yes
+- put group name in header - no
-- do not include group size or prepend group name
+- do not include group size, put group name in header, or prepend group name

 See [making reports look good](general_report_config_and_printing_help.md#making-the-pdf-report-look-nice) for advice on setting group arrangements and other print options.

 # Configuring the teams